verrazzano/docs/content/en/docs/guides/lift-and-shift.md

                     # This is the URL of the database used by the WebLogic Server application
                     URL: "jdbc:mysql://mysql.tododomain.svc.cluster.local:3306/tododb"
 ```
-* (Optional) Add a path in the `tododomain-domain` `IngressTrait` to allow access to the WebLogic Server administration console.
+* (Optional) Add a path in the `tododomain-domain` `IngressTrait` to allow access to the WebLogic Server Administration Console.
 ```yaml
                     # WLS console
                     - path: "/console"
                       pathType: Prefix
 ```

-The file  [application-modified.yaml](application-modified.yaml) is an example of a modified [application.yaml](application.yaml).
+The file  [application-modified.yaml](application-modified.yaml) is an example of a modified [application.yaml](application.yaml) file.
 A diff of these
-two sample files is shown below.
+two sample files is shown:

 ```shell
 $ diff application.yaml application-modified.yaml